 Knives and Your Legal Rights

-- What being charged with violating your state's knife law means, including elements of the crime, potential defenses, and the length of any possible criminal sentence.
+- What it means to be charged with violating your state's knife law, including elements of the crime, potential defenses, and the length of any possible criminal sentence.

 - The types of knives your state permits, and any restrictions or limitations on the type of knife you can own and/or carry.